castle-engine/castle-model-viewer/freedesktop/README.md

 - "StartupNotify=true" can be useful for me to add to *.desktop files, as GTK 2 backend should automatically support this (http://library.gnome.org/devel/gdk/stable/gdk-General.html#gdk-notify-startup-complete).
-  For now, view3dscene opens instantly fast, so it's not needed.
+  For now, castle-model-viewer opens instantly fast, so it's not needed.

 - update-desktop-database call is needed to actually associate my program with MimeType specified in desktop file.
 (Found by looking at some Debian